Does Theory of Mind Improvement Really Benefit Human-AI Interactions? Empirical Findings from Interactive Evaluations

 Key Points

-- Static benchmark improvements don't guarantee better dynamic performance.
+- Static benchmark improvements do not always lead to better dynamic interaction performance.

 📖 Reader Mode